 How much can you expect to recover when you file a motorcycle injury claim?
 In truth, there’s no set value or settlement.
 Instead, the specific facts and circumstances of your case will dictate what your case is worth.

 Some important factors include the type and extent of your injuries, changes in your earning capacity, your age, and how your life has changed.
+Additionally, if you have lost a loved one due to a motorcycle accident, we have a team of dedicated Orange County wrongful death lawyers to help you recover damages.

 What to Do After a Motorcycle Accident in Orange County